 Money in perspective – Money and material goods in this life come and go.
-It is how you treat people with fairness that is that counts.
-If someone can not pay the bills and loses their homes it is often for reasons like health or job loss, buyers often feel real compassion for these people.
-However, you personally are not taking their home, rather the bank does.
-You simply want a chance to own a home too, like everyone else.
+It is how you treat people with fairness; that is what counts.
+If someone can not pay the bills and loses their homes, it is often for reasons like health or job loss; buyers often feel real compassion for these people.
+However, you personally are not taking their home; instead, the bank does.
+You simply want a chance to own a home, too, like everyone else.
 Almost everyone who loses a home in a couple of years bounces back.
 They learn the risks of real estate.

-Why do people lose their home?
-In addition to the true hardship reasons mentioned above, it is more often a case of over extension.
-People often loss their home because they over extend.
-It is human nature to often extend, look at Ancient Rome or Spain.
-Why did Germany attack Russia or Japan the USA.
-Because humans are wired to over extend they buy too much home.
+Why do people lose their homes?
+In addition to the true hardship reasons mentioned above, it is more often a case of overextension.
+People often lose their homes because they overextend.
+It is human nature to extend often, look at Ancient Rome or Spain.
+Why did Germany attack Russia or Japan, the USA?
+Because humans are wired to overextend, they buy too much home.
 Know the risks of buying a home.

 Therefore, if you are buying where someone else has failed, there is nothing wrong with this.
-You just want the American dream of home ownership and should not feel guilty about buying something that someone else has abandon.
+You just want the American dream of homeownership and should not feel guilty about buying something that someone else has abandoned.
 Especially if you move your family in and take care of it like Chris did, and make it nice for everyone to enjoy.

-Also lets check in with reality.
+Also, let’s check in with reality.
 Just because you live in a home does not mean you own it.
-The bank basically owns it, unless it is 100% paid off.
+The bank owns it, unless it is 100% paid off.
 They are lending you the right to live there in one sense.
 Do not feel entitled.
 I do not.

-I live in Poland and many families I know personally live in 300 square feet homes.
-So home ownership is very relative to ones expectations.
+I live in Poland, and many families I know personally live in 300 square feet of homes.
+So homeownership is very relative to one’s expectations.
 In Eastern Europe where I live a lot if not more people than not, pay homes with cash.
-They take small homes and over time add-on to them.
+They take small homes and over time, add-on to them.
 What is a small house?
 A family might build a 250 square foot house.
 I kid you not.
 I see a lot of these in the countryside.
 Then they add to it.
 In the USA, credit is king.
-But just because credit is available you only have equity in a small part of this house.
-Most of the residence the bank owns.
+But just because credit is available, you only have equity in a small part of this house — most of the residence the bank owns.

 Some things Chris did right with real estate investing:

-- He bought historic real estate, which over the long terms rarely loses value as it is history.
-There is always a premium associated with this property and Chris said a lot of rules that have to be followed to keep it historic, but it is worth it.
+- He bought historic real estate, which over the long terms, rarely loses value as it is history.
+There is always a premium associated with this property and Chris said a lot of rules that have to be followed to keep it historical, but it is worth it.

 - He bought homes that were distressed, not homes that were ready to move in.
 Americans put a too large premium on ready-made things in packages.
-And they pay a price.
+And they pay the price.
 Most things good do not come in ready-made packages.
-Ready to move in homes are premium homes, homes where market value is over book value.
+Ready to move-in homes is premium homes, homes where market value is over book value.